XinFinOrg/Docs-XF/docs/general/faq.md

 !!! quote "Do I need two wallets to run a Masternode?"
     It is recommended for security reasons.
 	You can create your wallet from wherever you want, the only rule being that you need two of them.
-	One for your masternode, and one to make the 50K deposit (this account will receive the rewards).
+	One for your masternode, and one to make the 10,000,000 XDC deposit (this account will receive the rewards).

 !!! quote "What is the 'coinbase address'?"
     'Coinbase address' is the public address used to run your node and register it to the system.

 	We recommend using two addresses when running your nodes.
 	The public address or 'coinbase address' will only receive transaction fees.
-	The private address is from where you make the initial 50K XinFin deposit and where the block rewards will be collected.
+	The private address is from where you make the initial 10,000,000 XDC deposit and where the block rewards will be collected.

 !!! quote "How can I create a public 'coinbase address' wallet?
 Is it only with xdcwallet for iOS and Android?
 Are there other options?"
     You need to create a wallet for the masternode public address.
-	This wallet does not need to contain any XinFin, think of it as a shell address.
+	This wallet does not need to contain any XDC, think of it as a shell address.
-	You will then stake XinFin into the masternode address via your main XinFin wallet.
+	You will then stake XDC into the masternode address via your main XinFin wallet.

 	You can use the iOS and Android apps.
 	Also you can create wallets with Metamask, MyEtherWallet.